mokies/ratelimitj/README.md

 Building
 -----------

-RateLimitJ is built with Gradle and requires a local Redis for the Redis module.
+RateLimitJ is built with Gradle and requires docker to spin up Redis for the Redis module.
-Running `docker-compose up -d` will start Redis.

 To build:

 ```
 $ git clone https://github.com/mokies/ratelimij.git
 $ cd ratelimij/
-$ docker-compose up -d
 $ ./gradlew
 ```